vchain-us/docs/site/dashboard/profile.md

 ## Trust Level

-CodeNotary.io users can be different trust levels:
+Codenotary.io users can be different trust levels:

 - Level 0 **UNKNOWN** - The signer's identity is unknown.
-- Level 1 **EMAIL_VERIFIED** - The signer's email is verified by CodeNotary platform.
+- Level 1 **EMAIL_VERIFIED** - The signer's email is verified by Codenotary platform.
 - Level 2 **SOCIAL_VERIFIED** - The signer's identity is verified by social media profiles.
 - Level 3 **ID_VERIFIED** - The signer provided an ID document.
 - Level 4 **LOCATION_VERIFIED** - The signer provided a proof-of-address.